Carter Adler is the founder of Eagle Totem.

 Jeremy joined Eagle Totem in November 2011:

 My name is Jeremy Rosenberg, and I have been covering Eastern Michigan football and basketball since I began writing for Eagle Totem in 2011.
 My objective is to hold these programs to a high standard, as the fans, students, alumni, coaches, and student-athletes deserve no less.
-I’m a member of the Football Writers Association of America as well as the U.S. Basketball Writers Association.
-I am a mild-mannered family man, a graduate student at EMU, and love to talk philosophy over a pint at the Corner Brewery.
+I am a member of the Football Writers Association of America as well as the U.S. Basketball Writers Association.
+By day, I am a mild-mannered family man, a graduate student at EMU.
+I love to talk philosophy over a pint at the Corner Brewery.
 The first two days of the NCAA basketball tournament should be a national holiday.

 Kenneth Bailey‘s writing doesn’t often show up here, but since September, 2011, he has provided on-field and court-side photos of football and men’s basketball.